waiyulam/Java-Notes/BasicsReview/algorithms/sorting/README.md

 > NOTE: Implement insertion sort as array/list is expensive because you need to create room for inserted element and "scooting over" all the element on the right

 ## [Merge sort](https://www.geeksforgeeks.org/merge-sort/)

 Merge Sort is a Divide and Conquer algorithm.
 It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.
 The merge() function is used for merging two halves.
 The merge(arr, l, m, r) is key process that assumes that arr[l..m] and arr[m+1..r] are sorted and merges the two sorted sub-arrays into one.
 See following C implementation for details.

+1. Recursively divides entire array by half into subsets until the subset is one, the base case.
+2. Once the base case is reached results are returned and sorted ascending left to right.
+3. Recursive calls are returned and the sorts double in size until the entire array is sorted.

 ```
 MergeSort(arr[], l,  r)